 - Fatty meats

 - Full fat dairy

 - Foods with “hydrogenated” oils

-Drinking too much damages kidney function increases blood pressure, and leads to weight gain.
+Drinking too much damages kidney function, increases blood pressure, and leads to weight gain.

-When it comes to stage 5 kidney disease, even just one drink may be toxic for your health.
+When it comes to stage 5 kidney disease, even just one drink may be harmful for your health.

 Like other phases of CKD, there is also a specific stage 5 kidney disease diet that should be followed.
-This kidney disease treatment diet includes

 - Foods with low sodium